Test elements in equal characteristic semianalytic algebras: Preliminaries

 The most important result about universal extensions of an $R_0$-derivation $\delta:R\to R\delta R$ is that they exist \cite[3.20]{Kunz1986}.
 From the definition we see that the universal extension $\delta':S\to M'$ of $\delta$ is unique up to canonical isomorphism.
 We write $\Omega_{S/\delta}$ for $M'$ and call $\Omega_{S/\delta}$ the \emph{module of K\"ahler differentials of $S$ over $\delta$}.
 If $\delta$ is the trivial derivation, i.e., $R\delta R=0$, then $\Omega_{S/\delta}=\Omega_{S/R}$ is the usual module of K\"ahler differentials of $S$ over $R$.

 The module of K\"ahler differentials is finitely generated for affine $R_0$-algebras.
 Finite generation is important when we define the Jacobian ideal in \cref{sn-JacobainIdeal}.
 However, modules of K\"ahler differentials are not necessarily finitely generated for power series rings over $R_0$ (or more generally, semianalytic $K$-algebras, see \cref{pre-defn-XAnalytic}).
-So we have the following definitions. \begin{defn} \begin{enumerate} \item An $R_0$-derivation $\delta:R\to R\delta R$ of $R$ is called \emph{finite} if $R\delta R$ is finitely generated as an $R$-module. \item $\dd:R\to M$ is called \emph{universally finite} if $\dd$ is finite and each finite $R_0$-derivation $\delta$ of $R$ factors through $\dd:R\to M$ with respect to an $R$-homomorphism \cite[11.1]{Kunz1986}.
+So we have the following definitions. \begin{defn} \begin{enumerate} \item An $R_0$-derivation $\delta:R\to R\delta R$ of $R$ is called \emph{finite} if $R\delta R$ is finitely generated as an $R$-module. \item $\dd:R\to M$ is called \emph{universal finite} if $\dd$ is finite and each finite $R_0$-derivation $\delta$ of $R$ factors through $\dd:R\to M$ with respect to an unique $R$-homomorphism \cite[11.1]{Kunz1986}.
 If such $\dd:R\to M$ exists, then $M$ is unique up to a canonical $R$-isomorphism.
-We write $\widetilde{\Omega}_{R/R_0}$ for $M$ and call it the \emph{universally finite module of differentials of $R$ over $R_0$}. \item Let $\rho:R\to S$ be a homomorphism of $R_0$-algebras and $\delta:R\to R\delta R$ a derivation of $R/R_0$.
-An $R_0$-derivation $\dd:S\to N$ of $S$ into an $S$-module $N$ is called a \emph{universally finite $\rho$-extension of $\delta$}, if the following hold: \begin{enumerate} \item $\dd$ is a $\rho$-extension of $\delta$ and finite (i.e., $S\dd S$ finitely generated) \item If $\Delta:S\to N'$ is an arbitrary finite $\rho$-extension of $\delta$, then there is exactly one $S$-linear map $h:N\to N'$ with $\Delta:=h\circ \dd$. \end{enumerate} If the universally finite $\rho$-extension $\dd:S\to N$ of $\delta$ exists, we write $N:=\widetilde{\Omega}_{S/\delta}$ and call this the \emph{universally finite module of differentials of $S/\delta$}.
+We write $\widetilde{\Omega}_{R/R_0}$ for $M$ and call it the \emph{universal finite module of differentials of $R$ over $R_0$} (frequently referred to in the literature as the \emph{universally finite} module of differentials). \item Let $\rho:R\to S$ be a homomorphism of $R_0$-algebras and $\delta:R\to R\delta R$ a derivation of $R/R_0$.
+An $R_0$-derivation $\dd:S\to N$ of $S$ into an $S$-module $N$ is called a \emph{universal finite $\rho$-extension of $\delta$}, if the following hold: \begin{enumerate} \item $\dd$ is a $\rho$-extension of $\delta$ and finite (i.e., $S\dd S$ finitely generated) \item If $\Delta:S\to N'$ is an arbitrary finite $\rho$-extension of $\delta$, then there is exactly one $S$-linear map $h:N\to N'$ with $\Delta:=h\circ \dd$. \end{enumerate} If the universal finite $\rho$-extension $\dd:S\to N$ of $\delta$ exists, we write $N:=\widetilde{\Omega}_{S/\delta}$ and call this the \emph{universal finite module of differentials of $S/\delta$}.
 In case $\delta$ is the trivial derivation of $R$ we write $\widetilde{\Omega}_{S/R}$ instead of $\widetilde{\Omega}_{S/\delta}$ \cite[11.4]{Kunz1986}. \end{enumerate} \end{defn}